 The web has the capacity to be both a blessing and a curse at the same time.
 On the one hand, it enables us to do the work we do and access the wealth of human knowledge.
-On the other hand, it distracts us from our goals and can even be outright dangerous for our kids.
+On the other hand, it distracts us from our goals and could make us feel like we’re wasting our lives.

 Naturally, the topic of limiting web access has been in discussion for decades now.
-How do we block websites full of porn for our kids?
-What does blocking websites like Facebook and YouTube mean for a modern workplace?
+How do we block harmful websites from our kids?
+What does blocking time-wasting websites like Facebook and YouTube mean for a modern workplace?
 Why do we need to restrict ourselves with website blockers to resist temptation and distractions?

-All these are valid questions we’ll explore below, in addition to showing you the best ways to block websites that seem to steal your attention all day long.
+All these are valid questions we’ll explore below, in addition to showing you the best ways to block websites that seemingly steal your attention all day long.

 How To Block Websites On Mac